Mondertime/THC_Astrafy/README.md

 - Creating **calculated metrics** directly in Looker Studio
 - Differentiating between **global filters** (that apply to all elements) and **individual filters** (applied per chart)

-Due to these limitations, I created a very simple and minimal dashboard, with placeholders and intentions explained clearly.
+Due to these limitations, I created a very simple and minimal dashboard, with placeholders.
+I've decided to make a monthly filtered dashboard.

 #### KPIs section:
 - **Net Sales**